Larry O'Brien: Early life and politics

 O'Brien accompanied President Kennedy and Jackie Kennedy on their trip to Texas in November 1963 and was riding in the motorcade in Dallas.
 As such he was an eyewitness to the assassination of President Kennedy.
 After the president was declared dead, O'Brien accompanied the coffin and Jackie Kennedy back to Air Force One at Love Field in Dallas.
-While aboard Air Force One, President Johnson called for O'Brien and Kenny O'Donnell, asking both of them to stay on and work with him in the new administration.
-Although O'Brien had never been close to Johnson (and many writers, including Johnson biographer Robert Caro, reported that O'Brien did not like or trust Johnson), he remained at the White House and worked for the new president - which was a pretty strong career decision even if he harbored doubts about Johnson's role in the assassination.
+While aboard Air Force One, President Lyndon B. Johnson called for O'Brien and Kenny O'Donnell, asking both of them to stay on and work with him in the new administration.
+Although O'Brien had never been close to Johnson (and many writers, including Johnson biographer Robert Caro, reported that O'Brien did not like or trust Johnson), he remained at the White House and worked for the new president.

-O'Brien played his cards so well that he was appointed as President Lyndon B. Johnson's campaign director in 1964.
+O'Brien was appointed as President Johnson's campaign director in 1964.
 A newly elected Johnson appointed O'Brien to serve as special assistant to the president for congressional relations and personnel which continued through 1965 when O'Brien was appointed U.S. Postmaster General.